 Under no circumstances shall either party be liable to the other for any special, indirect or consequential loss or damage whether or not such loss or damage is caused by the fault or negligence of such party, its employees, agents or contractors and whether or not the parties have been apprised of the possibility of such losses or damages.
 This exclusion of liability for special, indirect or consequential loss or damage is intended to apply to damage or loss of a “commercial” nature such as, but not limited to, loss of profits or revenue, cost of capital, loss of use of equipment or facilities, or claims of customers due to loss of service.
 This exclusion is not intended to apply to:

-(i) loss or damage incidental to a default, termination, suspension or defect in Contractor’s services such as, but not limited to, additional managerial and administrative costs and expenses incurred in effecting a “cover” under a Contractor default;
+(i) loss or damage resulting from Contractor’s default, Contractor’s termination, or suspension of services in violation of this Agreement, or a material defect in Contractor’s services, such as, but not limited to, additional managerial and administrative costs and expenses incurred in effecting a “cover” under a Contractor default;

 (ii) loss or damage to property or personal injuries (including death) directly caused by Contractor’s or Company’s negligence; and